NitorCreations/willow/README.md

 ```
 willow-servers/src/main/resources
 ```
-This enables the editing of markup, css and javascript so that changes are immediately available in the ui First you need to build the server.
+This enables the editing of markup, css and javascript so that changes are immediately available in the ui.

+First you need to build the server.
 ```
 $ git clone git@github.com:NitorCreations/willow.git